ggrek1988/SeleniumAutomationpractice/README.md

-# PythonSeleniumEasy
+# SeleniumAutomationpractice
-This is a project with my solution sample scenarios, Web page http://automationpractice.com
+This is a project with my scenarios, Web page http://automationpractice.com

 # Scenario File
 Scenario file "lista scenariuszy.ods"